Learn how float values, distinctive designs, and CS2 wear ratings can affect the appearance and value of in-game weapons with this detailed guide.

 Based on the float value, skins are categorized into one of five wear levels:

-Pristine condition with virtually no wear, perfect for collectors and showcase skins.
+Pristine condition with virtually no wear, making it ideal for collectors and players seeking the cleanest possible appearance.

 The specific float ranges for each wear level may slightly vary depending on the skin.
 The ranges provided above are general guidelines.